daniel-apolinario/microservices-graph/EXPERIMENT.md

 ### Microservices-related Design Patterns

-Aiming at generating dependency graphs similar to real microservice-based systems, we apply six usual design patterns found in microservice-based software applications \footnote{https://microservices.io/} and that can also be expressed in a dependency graph.
+Aiming at generating dependency graphs similar to real microservice-based systems, we apply six usual design patterns found in microservice-based software applications [[18]](#18) and that can also be expressed in a dependency graph.
 The selected patterns are API Composition, Message Service Broker, Externalized Configuration, API Gateway, Service Registry, and Distributed Tracing.
 We know that some design patterns can increase coupling and also concentrate incoming or outgoing edges on a few nodes.
 Therefore, the method is applied to the evolution of metrics values, performing the comparison with itself, thus avoiding the creation of generic thresholds that fail to consider the different architectural decisions of each software.
-The configurations related to the inclusion of these design patterns are available in the GitHub\textsuperscript{\ref{githubNote}} repository.
+The configurations related to the inclusion of these design patterns are available in this [page](README.md).

 ### Replications and Procedure

 We need multiple trials as we have stochastic components to generate graphs, so that we can quantify variation in the results.
-To determine the minimum number of replications we adopted the procedure in \cite{Law2013}.
+To determine the minimum number of replications we adopted the procedure in [[19]](#19).
 After executing this procedure, we reached the amount of 210 replications.
 Based on this, we followed the experimental procedure:
 * *Graph Generation*: based on the factors and levels, the tool generates the dependency graph corresponding to the first release of each MSA.
 As we have 6 scenarios and 210 replications each, we generated 1260 experimental units.
 For all the units in the improvement scenario, we introduced one architecture smell in the first release.
 * *Application evolution*: according to the evolution scenario, the tool generates a dependency graph for each of the next 20 releases.